2020PB/police-brutality/reports/Oregon.md

 Footage shows the end of a dispersal as police chase fleeing protestors.
 They hurl several tear gas canisters.
 One protestor is helped to their feet by others; an officer runs up to the group and shoves them.

-tags: shove, push, tear-gas, tear-gas-canister, protestor
+tags: shove, push, tear-gas, tear-gas-canister, protester

 id: or-portland-100